Wabash Valley College: Baseball

-Men's Basketball
+Men's basketball

 The men's basketball team at Wabash Valley College has known a number of success throughout the years.
-The team throughout its history has had a number of prolific coaches, including: Mark Coomes, Jay Harrington, Jay Spoonhour (under which the men won a national championship) and Dan Sparks, who was inducted into the National Junior College Athletic Association basketball hall of fame.
+The team throughout its history has had a number of prolific coaches, including: Mark Coomes, Jay Harrington, Jay Spoonhour (under whom the men won a national championship) and Dan Sparks, who was inducted into the National Junior College Athletic Association basketball hall of fame.
 They have won 12 Great Rivers Athletic Conference championships and 14 Region XXIV championships, and an NCJAA National Championship.